colindouglas/bcsxp/README.md

 * `raw`: The raw measurement, in units of `raw_unit`.
 If the assay is calibrated, this is the measurement before intepretation through the curve
 * `raw_unit`: The measurement units for the assay, often "secs" for clotting assays or "mE/min" from chromogenic assays
 * `instrument`: The name of the instrument and the instrument serial number, separated by a space
+* `filename`: The path to the file from which the data originated
 * `wave`: A list column with two columns, `time` in seconds, and optical `abs`orbance in mA